dipkasyap/DGLocalization/README.md

 ```
  and access like
  ```
-let someConvertedText = "keyForStringFromLocalizable.string file".localize()
+let someConvertedText = "keyfortext".localize()
 ```

-"keyForStringFromLocalizable.string file" is the key of your text on localizable.string file!
+"keyfortext" is the key of your text on localizable.string file!

 # For more referance see demo project